-The recent volatility in both West Texas Intermediate ("WTI") and Edmonton light sweet crude oil differentials has resulted in limited capital spending in 2020.
-Razor will take a cautious and case-by-case approach to spending in 2020, focusing on low risk, low capital opportunities to increase field and corporate netbacks.
+The Company continues to focus on cost control on its operated properties and the stabilizing effect of reduced operating costs in each area.
+However, the continued volatility in both West Texas Intermediate ("WTI") and Edmonton light sweet crude oil differentials has resulted in limited capital spending in 2020.
+Razor will take a cautious and case-by-case approach to spending in 2020 and into 2021, focusing on low risk, low capital opportunities to increase field and corporate netbacks.
 Production levels will not be a priority with the significant decrease in oil prices resulting from the COVID-19 virus, lowered global demand, and uncertainty related to supply.

 In response to the aforementioned decrease in oil prices, during the early part of the second quarter of 2020 the Company shut in all of its operated heavy oil production, along with certain light oil wells which were sub-economic at the time, and also built oil inventory in anticipation of improved future crude oil prices.
 Since June 2020, WTI pricing and local price differentials have improved as global demand for oil has rebounded as countries gradually ease COVID-19 lockdown restrictions.
-Starting in the later part of the second quarter, the Company began the process of restarting the heavy oil and light oil wells which were shut in and at June 30, 2020, the Company had approximately 21,000 barrels of oil inventory which a significant portion is anticipated to be sold in the third quarter.
+Starting in the latter part of the second quarter, the Company began the process of restarting the heavy oil and light oil wells which were shut in.
+During the third quarter, the Company reduced crude oil inventory by 12,805 barrels such that at September 30, 2020, the Company held 8,306 barrels of crude oil in inventory.

-As of the date of this MD&A, the Company has restarted all of the wells shut in during Q2 2020 and is forecasting Q3 2020 production to be approximately 3,500 boe/d.
-The Company actively monitors the economics for all its operated production and expects to reactivate additional wells as prices further improve, and such reactivations have the potential to add approximately 1,300 boe/d of production.
-The timing to reactivate these wells is dependent on both WTI prices and local price differentials.
+As of the date of this MD&A, the Company has restarted all the wells shut in during Q2 2020.
+The Company actively monitors the economics for all its operated production and anticipates reactivating additional wells as prices further improve.
+These reactivations have the potential to add approximately 1,000 boe/d of production.
+Reactivation timing is dependent on new debt refinancing, positive cash flow from operations, WTI prices and local price differentials all of which have material uncertainty.

-The preparation of financial forecasts is challenging at this time; however, the Company anticipates minimal cash flow from operations during the second half of 2020 if oil prices remain at current levels.
-The Company is working to mitigate losses by limiting field spending and applying for government assistance programs where available, including the Canada Emergency Wage Subsidy which has provided the Company with just over \$725 thousand since the subsidy was introduced, of which \$454 thousand was accounted for as a reduction of general and administrative expenses and \$272 thousand was accounted for as a reduction of operating expenses.
+The preparation of financial forecasts is challenging at this time; however, the Company anticipates minimal cash flow from operations during the remainder of 2020 and into 2021 if oil prices remain at current levels.
+The Company is working to protect cash flow by limiting field spending and applying for government assistance programs where available.
+The Canada Emergency Wage Subsidy ("CEWS") has provided the Company with just over \$1.1 million since the subsidy was introduced, \$726 thousand in the second quarter and \$397 thousand in the third quarter of 2020.
+The CEWS has been accounted for as a reduction in general and administrative expenses of \$684 thousand and a reduction in operating expenses of \$440 thousand for the nine months ended September 30, 2020.
+The Company has also been successful in obtaining approved applications under the Alberta Site Rehabilitation Program ("SRP") to assist with its abandonment and reclamation activities.
+The total value of approved applications is \$1.5 million.
+As at September 30, none of the work related to these approved applications is complete and therefore no decommissioning costs have been recognized related to these projects.